saltcute/kasumi-doc/menu-command/session.md

 if (err) throw err;
 ```

-:::tips
+:::tip

-A message cannot change type after it was sent.
-For example, you cannot update a text message to a card message.
+The type of a message cannot be changed after it was sent.
+For example, you cannot update a text message to be a card message.

 :::